NBISweden/GenErode/config/slurm/README.md

 executor plugin for slurm.
-Since home directories on Dardel are limited in storage space, you need to create a directory in your storage project for the conda environment to be installed in, and run the following command instead of the command above:
+Since home directories on Dardel are limited in storage space, you need to create a directory in your storage project for the conda environment to be installed in, and run the following command instead of the command above (replacing the path with the path to the directory in your storage project for the conda environment):

 ```
+export CONDA_ENVS_PATH=/cfs/klemming/projects/supr/sllstore.../.../conda-envs
-conda env create -f environment.yml -p /cfs/klemming/projects/supr/sllstore.../generode
+conda env create -f environment.yml -p /cfs/klemming/projects/supr/sllstore.../.../conda-envs/generode
 ```

 > Note that you can save storage space in your storage project